A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Methodology

 Notably, all components except for the phase are real-valued, and antisymmetry is enforced via Slater-determinant construction within each spin channel.
 Final output of FASTNet is expressed as a weighted average of full Slater determinants of orbitals:

 where $\eta$ denotes the complete set of trainable parameters in the wavefunction ansatz.
-The complete network-evaluation algorithm can be found in \hyperref[alg:ferminet]{Appendix A}.
+The complete network-evaluation algorithm and computational cost analysis can be found in \hyperref[alg:ferminet]{Appendix A}.
 The architecture of FASTNet is shown in Figure~\ref{fig:FASTNet_arch_corrected}.